Sedoxxx/message_broker_system/README.md

-# Message Broker System
+# Message Broker System with Pipes-and-Filters

 ## Introduction

-This project is a hands-on implementation of an **event-driven system** using a **message broker** (RabbitMQ).
-The system is designed to process messages through a series of services, each performing a specific task, and demonstrates the use of microservices and asynchronous communication.
+This project demonstrates the implementation of a **message broker system** using RabbitMQ and its transformation into a **pipes-and-filters system**.
+Both versions of the system process messages through a series of stages (filters), each performing a specific task.
+The comparison highlights the differences in performance between the two architectures.

 ---